MicrosoftDocs/learn/learn-pr/student-evangelism/object-detection-iot-edge-live-video-analytics/includes/2-build-video-analytics-solution-iot-edge.md

 ## Conclusion

 After completing the module, your vision solution will be deployed to your edge device.
 You'll run a simulated live video stream.
-The solution will be deployed on the edge device to detect a person in real-time using a YOLO model and Live Video Analytics.
+The solution will be deployed on the edge device to detect a person in real time using a YOLO model and Live Video Analytics.